algorithmiaio/algorithmia-adk-python/README.md

     # A great example would be any model files that need to be available to this algorithm
     # during runtime.
     # Any variables returned here, will be passed as the secondary argument to your 'algorithm' function
+    globals = {}

-    return "Loading has been completed."
+    globals['payload'] = "Loading has been completed."
+    return globals

 # This turns your library code into an algorithm that can run on the platform.
 # If you intend to use loading operations, remember to pass a `load` function as a second variable.
 algorithm = ADK(apply, load)
-# The 'serve()' function actually starts the algorithm, you can follow along in the source code
+# The 'init()' function actually starts the algorithm, you can follow along in the source code
 # to see how everything works.
 algorithm.init("Algorithmia")